 - Completing Intermediate II (fourth semester) of a non-English language

 - Completing a 300-400 level course in a non-English language, or an approved study abroad course that meets this language requirement

 - Receiving credit for non-English language courses via placement exam for Intermediate II (fourth semester).

 Students will work with their advisor to develop their program plan with a well-defined concentration.
 All program plans must be approved by their advisor, the school curriculum committee, and the Dean.
 This program plan must include a minimum of 20 credit hours at the 200 level or higher.
 Choose two of the following areas.

 Natural Science & Mathematics (16)

-- Choose a minimum of 16 credits in Natural Science & Mathematics courses.
+- A minimum of 16 credits in Natural Science & Mathematics.

 Environmental Studies Minor (18)